 So, our main piece of advice is to plan your Puglia road trip route by using the following steps:

-- Do you research and find the places you absolutely want to visit (watch this space for our post on this!)
+Do you research and find the places you absolutely want to visit (read our Puglia destination guides for some inspiration on this!)

-- From that list, pick out a few places which you can use as a base - instead of moving on every morning, you should stay 2 or 3 nights in one spot and then simply take day trip drives.
-From Ostuni, for example, we managed to visit Alborobello, Martina Franca and Locorotondo in a morning and afternoon without feeling at all rushed.
+From that list, pick out a few places which you can use as a base - instead of moving on every morning, you should stay 2 or 3 nights in one spot and then simply take day trip drives.
+From our base in Ostuni, for example, we managed to visit Alberobello, Martina Franca and Locorotondo in a morning and afternoon without feeling at all rushed.

 speed limits are frustrating

 We’re all for safe roads and sensible driving, but we both grew immensely frustrated at the scattergun approach to speed limits in Italy.

 First up, it’s worth noting that very few vehicles were sticking to the limit on highways and main roads; that seems to be an Italian thing in general.
 This situation wasn't helped by the fact that on literally every main road we travelled, the speed limit would fluctuate from 90km/h to 50km/h, then back to 90km/h for half a mile, before dropping back to 50 km/h for no reason.

 For us, this actually felt like it created more dangerous and uncertain driving conditions, and increased the potential for accidents on the road.

 Driving in a new country can be really stressful at the best of times, and so it helps out so much to have the passenger taking off some of the pressure by reading the map and letting you know that the street up ahead on the left is one-way (the wrong way!) or that you need to take the 3rd, not the 2nd, exit on the rapidly approaching roundabout.